Hans Janmaat: Centre Democrats

 After disagreements and a power struggle with other members of the Centrum Party, he was expelled from the CP in October 1984.
 However, he retained his seat in parliament, in accordance with Dutch law.
 Janmaat officially launched his own party, the Centre Democrats (CD) in November 1984.
 Politically, the party did not differ greatly from the CP, except that it was strongly centered around Janmaat, to prevent another power struggle.

 Several attempts were made to reconcile the differences between CP and CD.
 One such meeting in a hotel in Kedichem was disrupted by left-wing activists, who set fire to the building.
 Janmaat narrowly escaped with his life, CD secretary (and later wife of Janmaat) Wil Schuurman lost a leg because of injuries sustained jumping out of a window to escape the fire.

 In the 1986 election, Janmaat lost his seat in parliament, however he regained his single seat in 1989.

 His biggest political success would be in the 1994 elections, when he gained three seats.
 Major political parties changed their response to Janmaat and his views: rather than actively ignoring him they also started openly addressing the issue of immigration.
 In the 1998 election the CD lost all three of its seats.
 Janmaat had become increasingly paranoid and said that computers used for voting had been tampered with.

 In 1999, Janmaat was in the process of starting another party, the Conservative Democrats, however it did not get off the ground and did not participate in the 2002 election.

 His failing health forced him to withdraw from politics, however the changing political climate did prompt him to challenge his conviction for discrimination at the European Court of Justice.
 Janmaat's death in 2002 halted the case.

 Political views

-Janmaat wanted to represent the indigenous Dutch workers and middle class.
-His views were based mostly on economic and materialistic arguments rather than an underlying ideology.
+Janmaat wanted to represent the ethnically Dutch workers and middle class.
+His views were based mostly on economic and materialistic arguments.
 Disappointing economic growth, unemployment and government cutbacks could not be addressed while large numbers of immigrants were flowing into the country.
-Janmaat was against a multicultural society: he argued that immigrants should either assimilate into Dutch culture, or return to their country of birth.
+Janmaat was against a multicultural society: he argued that immigrants should return to their country of birth because The Netherlands was full, and that The Netherlands should be a country for the ethnically Dutch.